 Based on its aggressive enforcement program and its recently issued Framework for Sanctions Compliance Programs, OFAC has established a new era in sanctions compliance.
 Trade compliance is often siloed into its own operation, sometimes in, and other times outside of, the compliance function.

 Over the next five years, we will witness a sea-change in sanctions compliance programs (or at least we better witness such a sea-change).
-Compliance programs have to break down the silos, seek cross-function efficiencies, and unify compliance functions.
+OFAC compliance programs have to break down the silos, seek cross-function efficiencies, and unify compliance functions.

 Companies have to keep their respective eyes on the ball and plan for implementation of a sanctions compliance program.
 To do so, companies have to keep their focus on five important issues: